Baseball Positions by Number

 Position Rotation at the Youth Level

 Tracking who played where across a full season is one of the hardest parts of youth coaching.
 Paper lineup cards work for a single game, but over 20 games the data gets lost.
 For a printable card you can use game by game, see our baseball lineup card templates.
+If you need an inning-by-inning view of who played where, our baseball position chart includes a fillable tracker with 12 player rows and 6 inning columns.

 Are There 10 Positions in Baseball?